Emergency (2022 film): Plot

-Best friends and college students Sean and Kunle prepare to become the first black men to complete the "Legendary Tour", a practice of visiting seven fraternity parties in one night.
-Along with their Latino friend and roommate Carlos, they discover the unconscious body of Emma, an underaged white woman, in their living room.
+Best friends and college students Sean and Kunle prepare to become the first Black men to complete the "Legendary Tour", a practice of visiting seven fraternity parties in one night.
+Along with their friend and roommate Carlos, they discover the unconscious body of Emma, an underage white teenager, in their living room.
 Sean argues that if they call the police, the color of their skin would be enough to raise suspicion.
 Kunle convinces the group to take Emma to a hospital 10 minutes away.
 Meanwhile, Emma's sister Maddy and her friends Alice and Rafael start to look for her.

-The three friends first try an alternate option - dumping Emma's body off outside of one of the parties.
-As Kunle leaves them to be the lookout, an incident leads several students to chase him off the property and throw objects at their car, shattering a taillight.
+The three friends first try an alternate option—dumping Emma off outside of one of the parties.
+As Kunle leaves them to be the lookout, an incident leads several students to chase him off the property and throw objects at their car, shattering a tail light.
 Maddy uses a phone tracker app to find Emma's location.
 Carlos accidentally gives Emma a bottle of alcoholic "Death Punch", mistaking it for a sports drink.
 Sean is unable to convince his relative to lend him his car.
 Emma regains consciousness and begins to scream when she sees she is inside a stranger's vehicle.
-She breaks Carlos's nose and kicks Kunle in the face, causing them to crash the car.
+She breaks Carlos' nose and kicks Kunle in the face, causing them to crash the car.
 Emma then runs off into the woods and the three of them chase after her.
 They find her passed out in a tree and bring her back into their vehicle as Maddy, Alice, and Rafael find them.